A Look at the India CTC 7 and National Alumni Meet

 The Guiyuan-APHN launched a Psychosocial Care Training Program from September 2023 to June 2024, engaging 16 social workers and physicians.
 The program aimed to strengthen their skills in providing compassionate care for patients with advanced illnesses.

-Enhancing Palliative Care in Philippines through APHN-Lien Collaborative Training Program
+Enhancing Palliative Care in Philippines through APHN-liencollab Training Program

 The APHN-Lien Collaborative Palliative Care Training in Manila (September 25–28, 2024) marked a significant step in strengthening palliative care in the Philippines.
 Bringing together 200 healthcare professionals and advocates, the program fostered collaboration between international faculty and local experts, advancing both specialist and foundational training.